crhino/canal/README.md

-### Broadcast
+### Canal

-A simple singl-producer, multi-consumer channel implementation.
+A multi-threaded queue and communication library.